 Social Philosophy

-Two Kinds of Caring: Nurturing and Challenging
+Two Kinds of Care: Nurture and Challenge

 Cotometism redefines care as an intentional act that responds to vulnerability.
 It distinguishes between nurturing care, which preserves Life Autonomy when it is fragile, and challenging care, which strengthens Life Autonomy when it can grow.
 Together, these forms of reciprocity provide the practical means by which freedom survives—personally and institutionally.